sphynkx/yurtube/README.md

 ```

-### Thumbnail preview service
+### Sprites preview service (external)
-This is separate service for generation preview thumbnails.
+This is separate service for generation sprites preview.
+It could be installed locally or on some other server.
 Download it from [this repository](https://github.com/sphynkx/ytms), follow [instructions](https://github.com/sphynkx/ytms/README.md) for install, configure and run.

-Also need configure app to communicate with that service - set necessary params in the `config/ytms_config.py` in accordance with configured service.
+Also need configure app to communicate with that service - set necessary params to `.env`, about params and current defaults - see in the `config/ytms_cfg.py`.

 Finally check service:
 ```bash
 curl http://<ytms_IP>:8089/healthz
 ```

-### Caption generation service
+### Caption generation service (external)
 This is separate service based on gRPC+protobuf and faster-whisper.
 It installs as separate service on the same or external server.
 See [its repo](https://github.com/sphynkx/ytcms) for details about it's install and configuration.

 At app config you need to set IP address (`YTCMS_HOST`) and port (`YTCMS_PORT`) of ytcms service, `YTCMS_TOKEN` same as on service side.
 Also make sure that file `services/ytcms/ytcms_proto/captions.proto` is identical with one at ytcms service.
 If not - you have to regenerate stubs: